ant-media/ant-media-documentation/docs/guides/monitoring/usage-analytics-logs-with-new-relic.md

 ![image.png](@site/static/img/analytics/antmedia-analytics-new-relic-7.png)

-You can write your own queries using NRQL and create your own dashboard.
+If you wish, you can customize the dashboard according to your preferences by using [NRQL](https://docs.newrelic.com/docs/nrql/get-started/introduction-nrql-new-relics-query-language/) queries.